 Fellowship Director: Jason Diehl, M.D.

 The program has four 3-month educational rotations allowing for both continuity as well as diversity.
-During each rotation, the fellow will gain experiences in sports medicine, orthopedics, athletic team management, family medicine, and related specialties.
+During each rotation, the fellow will gain experiences in sports medicine, orthopedics, athletic team management, and related specialties.
 In addition to sports medicine, related specialty training will include but not be limited to the following: musculoskeletal radiology, sports orthopedics, hand orthopedics, foot & ankle orthopedics, PM&R, stress testing, exercise testing, and musculoskeletal ultrasound.
 Furthermore, academic endeavors will be obtained through presentations at national and local conferences, individual mentoring, directed readings, and local workshops.

-The fellowship is open to physicians who have successfully completed an accredited residency in Family Medicine, Internal Medicine, Physical Medicine & Rehabilitation, Emergency Medicine, or Internal Medicine & Pediatrics.
+The fellowship is open to physicians who have successfully completed an accredited residency in Family Medicine, Internal Medicine, Pediatrics, Physical Medicine & Rehabilitation, Emergency Medicine, or Internal Medicine & Pediatrics.

 Program Overall Educational Goals and Delineation of Skills: